Best Western Plus Waterbury - Stowe

 Our comfortable, attractive and affordable accommodations are suited for all budgets and travelers.
 From rooms with two double beds to luxurious suites with mountain views and whirlpool tubs, you will find the perfect room for your next visit to Vermont.

-Enjoy good food in a casual setting at our onsite Blush Hill Bistro, and an array of first class amenities from our breathtaking glass enclosed pool and whirlpool to our fully equipped fitness center.
+An array of first class amenities from our breathtaking glass enclosed pool and whirlpool to our fully equipped fitness center.

-Explore Vermont all day and then come home to the Best Western Plus Waterbury-Stowe.
+Explore Vermont all day and then come home to the Best Western Plus Waterbury - Stowe.
 Beautiful Vermont has a lot to offer, and when you stay with us the jewels of the Vermont countryside are at your fingertips.
 Our Waterbury hotel’s convenient location allows for unlimited options of things to see and do.
 We are near Stowe, Sugarbush, Montpelier, Burlington and less than a mile to Ben & Jerry’s® Ice Cream Factory.

 Whether you’re here for a day or a month, on business or pleasure, you’ll find your ideal Vermont Lodging here with us.
 We regularly host employees and visitors to Norwich University, Green Mountain Coffee®, and National Life.